Diet and Health

 Salmon is a great source of vitamin B12 as well as iron and vitamin D. Being very low in saturated fat it is also a good source of protein.
 This cookbook contains many amazing recipices including salmon as the main ingredient.

-The Salad Cookbook
+The Smoothie Cookbook

 Let’s Cook Healthy School Meals.
 Recipes for School Nutrition Directors That Meet USDA Requirements by Project Bread